-The Vermont Climate Economy Model Communities Program will help communities build and implement plans that model state-of-the-art rural development in an age of climate change.
-The ultimate goal is to create “climate smart” communities throughout Vermont and brand them, leveraging rapid change by implementing comprehensive efficiencies efforts, transportation system improvements, energy generation, entrepreneurship and business incubation to spur economic progress.
-The program is a partnership between the Vermont Council on Rural Development (VCRD), Green Mountain Power (GMP), Vermont Electric Coop (VEC), Washington Electric Coop (WEC) and other utilities, Efficiency Vermont (EVT), and other partners to provide concentrated services to homes and businesses and project development to the community.
-The program will work with two communities annually to model transformative change.
+The Vermont Climate Economy Model Communities Program is designed to help communities build and implement priority actions that increase economic vitality and affordability in a time of climate change.
+The ultimate goal is to help communities model change by implementing energy efficiency, transportation system transformation, renewable energy generation, working lands development, and entrepreneurship and business incubation to spur economic progress.
+The Model Communities Program is led by the Vermont Council on Rural Development (VCRD), with partners including Efficiency Vermont, Vermont utilities, and others.
+The Program provides concentrated services with two communities annually to model effective change at a rapid rate.

 Click here to read a quick summary of the program and profiles of our work in Pownal, Middlebury, and Randolph.

 Thank you to VLITE, Jane's Trust Foundation, the High Meadows Fund, the Sustainable Future Foundation of the Vermont Community Foundation, the Bay and Paul Foundations, the Oakland Foundation, and VCRD’s members for supporting the Model Communities Program.